Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The paths of reference fasta files.
       --target_fasta_files TARGET_FASTA_FILES [TARGET_FASTA_FILES ...], -tf TARGET_FASTA_FILES [TARGET_FASTA_FILES ...]
                             The paths of target fasta files.

+    additional arguments:
+      --ratt_path RATT_PATH
+                            Path of the start.ratt.sh file of RATT folder.
+Default is start.ratt.sh.
+      --element ELEMENT, -e ELEMENT
+                            --element will become the prefix of all output file.
+      --transfer_type TRANSFER_TYPE, -t TRANSFER_TYPE
+                            The transfer type for running RATT.
+(For the details, please refer to the manual of RATT.)
+Default is Strain.
       --convert_to_gff_rnt_ptt, -g
                             Convert the annotation to gff, rnt and ptt.
 Default is False.